 The best way to avoid making this mistake is to remind yourself of the goal of each session.
 If it is an easy aerobic session then stick to that heart rate limit or where you can have a conversation.
 It is a discipline but by doing so you'll see the benefits in greater training consistency which will lead to improved performances and a greater enjoyment of the sport.

-2. Comparing to others - comparison is the thief of joy.
+2. The second mistakes that triathletes make is comparing to others - comparison is the thief of joy.
 Through social media and even just comparing yourself to people in your training group or people you compete against it's easy to fall into a trap thinking they're better than you.

 It might be they look fitter than what I do.
 They've got a faster bike than me.
 They have more time to train than me.
 They seem to have their shit together more than me.
 The list goes on.